 On top of that, additional services like static IPs, VPN routers, and VIP status give extended coverage to customers willing to go the extra mile.

 The VPN router especially for customers who want their multiple devices on a VPN network.

-That being said, at this price point, we would recommend ExpressVPN who is leading the pack.
+That being said, at this price point, we would recommend any of the VPNs in our top 10 list that are leading the pack.